 At Service Dog Certification of America we provide Service Dog and Emotional Support Dog registration.
 At the end of this registration process your dog will have a profile that can easily be accessed by providing the requesting party with your registration number and our website address.
 This can also be accomplished by scanning the QR code on your dog’s identification card.
 Your dog’s registration will always be easily accessible for verification.
 This service is included with all packages offered.
 View a sample profile…

 The difference between an Emotional Support Dog and a Service Dog is training.
 Has the dog been trained to perform a specific task or job directly related to the person’s disability?
 For example, alerting a hearing-impaired person to an alarm or guiding a visually impaired person around an obstacle are jobs performed by service dogs.
 Some dogs perform naturally, and one can learn to recognize it and modify it through training if needed.
-Per Federal Law no one can ask you to make your Service Dog perform on call and depending on your State Law a Service Dog in training receives all the privileges as one that is fully trained Service Dog.
+Per Federal Law no one can ask you to make your Service Dog perform on call and depending on your State Law a Service Dog in training receives all the privileges as one that is a fully trained Service Dog.

 Airlines can determine whether an animal is a service animal or pet by: